 What The Fika

 This cocktail fuses two beautiful social rituals - Fika and happy hour.
-It started from the idea of an aquavit espresso martini, an the cold brew coffee made me think of how much I enjoy cold brew topped with tonic water.
+It started from the idea of an aquavit espresso martini, and the cold brew coffee made me think of how much I enjoy cold brew topped with tonic water.

 What The Fika Recipe:

-1 oz.
-Sweet Vermouth
+• 1 oz.
+Sweet Vermouth (Mocktail: Sub Free Spirits Vermouth Rosso)

-1/4 oz.
-Luxardo Apricot Liqueur
+• 1/4 oz.
+Luxardo Apricot Liqueur (Mocktail: Sub apricot juice)

-2 Dashes of Chocolate Bitters
+• 2 Dashes of Chocolate Bitters

-2 oz.
+• 2 oz.
 Sauna Water Nordic Spruce

-Combine all the ingredients in an ice-filled glass and stir gently to combine.
+Combine all ingredients in an ice-filled glass and stir gently to combine.
 Garnish with a cocktail cherry or an orange peel.

 Photos by: Cedar & Stone Sauna